-At The Community for Learning, since we want our students to be fully bilingual, we incorporate writing workshops in both Spanish and English classes.
+At The Community for Learning, we teach writing through a writing workshop model (see the work of Nancie Atwell and Lucy Calkins).
+Students learn to write by choosing topics they care about and going through the writing process (brainstorming, drafting, revising, editing, publishing).
+This is a messy process but one which allows our students to grow and truly become writers.
+Since we want our students to be fully bilingual, we incorporate writing workshops in both Spanish and English classes.
 Our writing workshop is based on several essential understandings of how people write:

 Students learn to write by reading We teach our students to read as writers.
 Through what we call “mini-lessons” (15 to 20 minute lessons that take place before kids get to work on their writing) we share excellent writing with them and together look closely at the “writer’s craft.”
 What has the author done that makes their writing so compelling?
 What can we learn from this piece?
 We savor the language, discuss what we notice about the author’s work, and take notes on a class chart.
 After the mini-lesson, we ask students to practice the technique through short exercises.
 Then we support them in their efforts to incorporate the writing craft into their own writing.